 Shopify vs Magento: Overall Description

 Shopify was founded in Ottawa, Canada in 2004 by three programmers.
-Shopify is famous for online stores and retail point-of-sale systems.
+Shopify is famous for its online stores and retail point-of-sale systems.
 They also offer payment gateway, marketing, shipping and customer engagement tools for online retailers.
 As of June 2019, the company had 1,000,000 businesses in approximately 175 countries using its platform with a revenue of 1.58 billion USD.

 To use Shopify, business owners don’t need to be a tech-savvy.
 The platform is a hosted solution, specifically designed for users with only basic technological knowledge.